 Conclusion.
 There was little warning to prepare for this unique crisis, and all educators are working hard to ensure every student is safe and engaged in learning.
 In the short term, many LEAs have suspended regular instruction and opted for optional student enrichment activities.
 If school closures extend beyond 10 days in Gov. Wolf's initial closure declaration, alternate provisions may be put in place by your employer.
 At that point, IEP teams will need to consider compensatory education as well as extended school year services for students.
 Additionally, if online instruction is extended to general education students then IEP teams will have to determine what school will look like for students with disabilities.
 Related services will need to be considered as well.
 Local districts are responsible for creating a plan to address this situation.
-PSEA members should seek guidance from their employer.
+PSEA members should seek guidance from their employers.
+PSEA will continue to provide information as it is received.